 They can change their little corner of the world, and I’ll change mine, and the world will be much happier with everyone doing what they love. 🙂

-Note: If you think not following current events means you don’t care about other people, think of it this way: I used to be super into “activism” and saving the world and making a difference when I was in high school (vegetarian, eco friendly, free hugs events, that whole bit) but I realized that you can still have compassion for what happens in the world without constantly exposing yourself to negative things that are ultimately just hurting you.
+Note: If you think not following current events means you don’t care about other people, think of it this way: You can still have compassion for what happens in the world without constantly exposing yourself to negative things that are ultimately just hurting you.

 You can’t help other people if you’re depressed from worrying so much about the state of the world.
 Do what you can to make a difference in your corner of the world, and be a beacon of hope and light with your own life.
 That’s all you can do.